What Does A Compensator Do On A Pistol [Ammo Type Matters]

 Main Pistol Compensator Purpose

-A compensator reduces muzzle climb by redirecting the gas exiting the barrel through ports
+A pistol compensator reduces muzzle climb by redirecting the gas exiting the barrel through ports

 • Redirect useful gas to the side